jlaria/s2net/README.md

 ypred = predict(model, valid$xL)
 ```

-If we are fitting the semi-supervised alstic-net many times, using the
+If we are fitting the semi-supervised elastic-net many times, using the
 same `train` data (for example, searching for the best hyperparameters),
 then it is faster to use the `C++` class `s2net` instead.